The UK has now left the EU. There are new rules now in effect and there are things that everyone needs to be aware of.

 Which status you get may depend on when you apply.

-From 1 January 2021, you will need to make customs declarations to move goods into and out of the EU.
+As a business, you will now need to make customs declarations to move goods into and out of the EU.
 You should:

 - get an EORI number if you do not already have one